Prerequisite: A course that you must have ordinarily attempted all elements of before you are permitted to register for another particular course.

-If taken as part of a BSc degree, one of the following courses must be passed before this course may be attempted: MN1178 Business and management in a global context or MN1107 Introduction to Business and Management.
+If taken as part of a BSc degree, one of the following courses must be attempted before this course may be taken: MN1178 Business and management in a global context or MN1107 Introduction to Business and Management.

 - Management and the Firm